MicahElliott/dunnit/docs/kickoff-review-design.md

 //  1.
 Determine period's sub-tier via periodConfig (Day/Week have
 //     none -- always raw ledger only).
 //  2.
 List saved report files for that sub-tier kind (globs
-//     DunnitDir()/<subKind>-*.md via periodReportPath's naming
+//     period-appropriate report directories via the shared path
-//     convention), parse each's embedded date, keep ones whose
+//     helpers), parse each's embedded date, keep ones whose
 //     nominal range intersects [from, to] at all (loose).
 //  3.
 Track, loosely, which whole sub-periods were found covered.
 //  4.
 For any day within [from, to] not covered by a found